What Makes a Breed Good for First-Time Owners?

 Size: 60-70 pounds | Energy: Low to moderate | Lifespan: 10-13 years

-This one surprises people.
-Greyhounds are often described as "45-mph couch potatoes."
-Retired racing Greyhounds are calm, gentle, and surprisingly low-energy for their size.
-They enjoy a daily walk and an occasional sprint but spend most of their day sleeping.
+This one always surprises people.
+Greyhounds are basically 45-mph couch potatoes.
+Retired racers are calm, gentle, and shockingly lazy for their size.
+They enjoy a daily walk and an occasional sprint.
+Then they sleep for 18 hours.

-Best for: Apartment dwellers who want a larger dog, owners who prefer calm dogs, anyone interested in adopting a retired racing dog.
+Best for: Apartment dwellers who want a large dog, owners who prefer quiet companions, anyone interested in adopting a retired racer.

 A Note on Adoption

-While this list focuses on breeds, millions of wonderful mixed-breed dogs are waiting in shelters.
-Many shelter dogs share the best traits of the breeds listed above -- friendliness, adaptability, and eagerness to bond.
-If you are open to a mixed breed, tell the shelter staff about your lifestyle and let them match you with a dog whose temperament fits your needs.
+While this list focuses on purebreds, millions of mixed-breed dogs are waiting in shelters.
+I volunteer monthly at the Multnomah County Animal Shelter, and I see phenomenal beginner-friendly mixes every week.
+They share the best traits of the breeds listed above: friendliness, adaptability, and eagerness to bond.
+If you're open to a mix, just tell the shelter staff about your lifestyle.
+Let them play matchmaker.

 Before You Decide

 - How much exercise can I provide daily?
-Be honest, not aspirational.
+Be honest.
+Don't be aspirational.

 - How many hours will the dog be alone?
-Most dogs need companionship for the majority of the day.
+Most dogs need your company for the majority of the day.

 - What is my living situation?
-Size restrictions, noise sensitivity, and yard access all matter.
+Size restrictions, noise sensitivity, and yard access matter.

 - Am I ready for a 10 to 15 year commitment?
-A dog is not a trial run.
+A dog isn't a trial run.
+(I adopted my Aussie, Maple, knowing she'd be destroying toys well into the 2030s).

 The Bottom Line

-The best breed for a first-time owner is one that matches your actual lifestyle, not your ideal lifestyle.
-Be honest about your activity level, schedule, and living situation, and you will find a breed (or a mixed breed) that makes the transition into dog ownership a joy rather than a struggle.
+The best breed for a first-time owner is one that matches your actual lifestyle, not the lifestyle you wish you had.
+Be honest about your activity level, schedule, and living situation.
+You'll find a breed (or a mixed breed) that makes the transition into dog ownership entirely worth it.